orbanjames/clojure-project-student-management-system/README.md

-# student-management-system
+# STUDENT-MANAGEMENT-SYSTEM

-Dance project is student project for subject Software engineering tools and methods on the Master studies - Software Engeneering and Computer Sciences, Faculty of Organisational Sciences, University of Belgrade.
+This is project work for the course title: Tools and Methods of Software Engineering on Master studies
-It represents my first step into functional programming in Clojure programming language.
+@ the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.
+It also represents my first project experience implemented using Clojure Programming Language.
+The application is a CRUD application that allows the users/students to log in with username and password after registration from the user account page and can see the list of students on scholarship, view the list of universities, faculties and courses available in various universities of their choice.

 ## Summary of README: